vinc/vinc.cc/src/bonsai/calendar.html.md

 - Moving
   - Olea europaea: from the greenhouse to outside

+- Stratification
+  - Pinus thunbergii: beginning of the month

 - Propagating
-  - Acer buergerianum: beginning of month (seeds)
+  - Acer buergerianum: beginning of month (from seeds)
-  - Acer palmatum: beginning of month (seeds)
+  - Acer palmatum: beginning of month (from seeds)
-  - Pinus thunbergii: middle of month (seeds)
+  - Pinus thunbergii: middle of month (from seeds)
-  - Pseudocydonia sinensis: beginning of month (seeds)
+  - Pseudocydonia sinensis: beginning of month (from seeds)
-  - Zelkova Serrata: beginning of month (seeds)
+  - Zelkova Serrata: beginning of month (from seeds)

 ## May